jmswtlk/PortalToTruth/README.md

 Note: 03/09/2020 -- Inspiration comes from various angles.
 Today, someone who studied Comp Sci (2007-2012).
 I ran into his stuff while looking for x86 information with regard to truth engineering.
 Noticed the GitHub connection.
 But, then, read: https://www.nayuki.io/page/web-site-notes.
 Hand writes own HTML, CSS, and Javascript.
 Can relate to that.
 Will be updating these pages: https://tgsoc.org/demo/, https://tgsoc.org/demo/DevLog.html, and https://tgsoc.org/demo/demo.html.
 And, will continue on the road of the long hoe'ing.
 While balancing the 400-year view with futures as we will need to be in the mode to do it right.

+Note: 04/18/2020 -- https://spectrum.ieee.org/computing/hardware/heres-a-blueprint-for-a-practical-quantum-computer Very nice view of the status that skirts the hype.